det-lab/histograms/docs/02_understanding_histograms.md

 ---

-Now that we have a basic understanding of how to use histograms, let's try creating one and comparing it using our spectroscopy data and comparing it directly to a bar graph.
+Now that we have a basic understanding of how to use histograms, [click here to continue to the next section](03_plotting_data.md) where we can try creating one and comparing it to a bar graph using our spectroscopy data.